Openovate/reactus/README.md

 #### 2.3.3.
 White Labeling

-If you are creating your own framework using `reactve`, you may want to change the brand name.
+If you are creating your own framework using `reactus`, you may want to change the brand name.
 You can do this with the following snippet of code.

 ```js